informedcitizenry/6502.Net/Docs/Expressions.md

     .unmap "A","Z" // or this way
 ```

-The assembler can be directed to encode string literals explicitly regardless of the active encoding, according to their prefix:
+Encode string literals explicitly regardless of the active encoding, according to their prefix:

 | Prefix | Encoding                 | Example                            |
 |--------|--------------------------|------------------------------------|